ainfanzon/MariaDB_examples/maxscl/failover/README.md

 ### Installation

-Need procedure
+Need to insert procedure here

 ### Executing the test

 <ins>Start the test</ins>

-Create two windows for MaxScale and three for MariaDB servers.
-One primary server (mdbsrv1) and two secondary servers (mdbsrv2, mdbsrv3).<br>
+The script creates two windows for MaxScale and three for MariaDB servers.
+One for the primary server (mdbsrv1) and two for the secondary servers(mdbsrv2, mdbsrv3).<br>
-1) On the top left corner, the MaxScale server.
+1) Place the MaxScale server window on the top left corner.
 2) To the right a window executing the __watch__ command every second to display the output of the MaxScale list servers command.
-3) At the bottom we have three database servers.
+3) At the bottom place all three database servers.
 On the bottom left the master server and the other two on the right are asynchronous replicas.
-All three servers are executing the command line sql interface.
+All three servers are executing the mysql command line sql interface.

 | maxscl | watch -n 1 |
 | ------ | ---------- |